omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-- Returns a list of problems where current user has admin rights (or is
+Returns a list of problems where current user has admin rights (or is the owner).
-- the owner).
--

-\_size

 ### Parameters